Cambodia, Vietnam and Myanmar Adventure 22 Days, 21 Nights

-This morning, you are free at your own leisure until our driver transfers you to the airport for your departure flight home.
+This morning, you are free at your own leisure until our driver transfers you to the airport for your flight to Yangon (Myanmar).

 Today you will take a city tour to explore quiet and charming Yangon city.
 Its impressive colonial and spiritual heritage makes it one of the most fascinating cities in Southeast Asia.